 Abortion ratio per 1,000 live births is the number of reported legal abortions occurring in a specified reference period (e.g., one year: mainly 2018) per 1,000 live births.
 Abortion ratio varies widely across Europe.
 It was very low in Poland where abortion access is more restricted than in the other countries.

 According to the country, abortion is exclusively or mainly performed in public hospitals or private facilities.

 Today, abortion on request is usually the main ground for abortion in all countries where abortion on request is legal except in Croatia.

 Today, women in most of the European countries have access to the drugs used in medical abortion.
 In 2016 or 2017, medical abortion was the most commonly used method in most countries where allowed.

 ☷ CHARACTERISTICS OF WOMEN HAVING INDUCED ABORTION

 Women who had abortion were more commonly aged 30 years and over in some countries, in particular in Italy and in countries under the former Soviet Union domination (e.g., Baltic states, Poland).

 Abortion is rare in women under 19 years of age.
 It is particularly low in Czech Republic, Germany, and Serbia Republic.

-Almost all induced abortions were performed in resident women, except in The Netherlands and in Portugal where 13% and 18% of induced abortions were performed in non-resident women, respectively.
+Almost all induced abortions were performed in resident women, except for The Netherlands, in Portugal, and in Slovakia where 12%, 18% and 19% of induced abortions were performed in non-resident women, respectively.

 In Europe, a significant proportion of abortions are repeated abortions.

 In Europe, a significant proportion of women getting abortion already have at least 1 child.

 The lowest mean age of women at first childbirth is observed in the countries under the former Soviet Union domination.
-Switzerland stands at the bottom with a mean age of women at first birth is 29.4 years (2019).
+Spain and Switzerland stand at the bottom with a mean age of women at first birth is 29.4 years (2019).

 Too few data were collected to reach conclusions.
 However, the percentage of women between 15 and 49 years using a contraceptive method widely varies according to the country.
-With 94% of women using a contraceptive method (70% oral contraceptive), Portugal ranked first.
+With 97% of women using a contraceptive method (43% oral contraceptive), France ranked first.